ArsenyOK/event-loop/README.md

 # Event Loop in Javascript

+So in this article I wanna talk about Event Loop.
+For my opinion it's difficult topic of Javascript and not everybody gets it.
+I'll try to describe in more details about Event Loop.
+For every Javascript developer should know about this like for junior or middle.
+The Event Loop gives you a deeper understanding of how Javascript works.

 _JavaScript_ code only works in **single-threaded mode**.
 This means that only one event can occur at the same time.
 On the one hand, this is good, since such a restriction greatly simplifies the programming process, there are no parallelism problems here.
 But, as a rule, in most browsers, each of the tabs has its own event loop.
 The environment manages multiple parallel loops.

 ## How works Event loop?